-Below is some of the events happening in 2018 at Whitby, further down a history of Whitby
+Below is some of the events happening in 2019 and beyond in Whitby, further down a history of Whitby

 More information is available at the visit Whitby website.